NODia

 Development of novel inhibitors of the nNOS-PIN complex for the treatment of type 2 diabetes.

-Maturation project between the University of Montpellier and SATT AxLR
+Project development between the University of Montpellier and SATT AxLR